EliteLoser/Finance/SnP500/README.md

-# Predict how the S & P US stock index develops short-term
+# Predict how the S&P US stock index develops short-term

 Get the S & P 500 US index trend based on an arbitrary sample count back in time and an arbitrary number of dynamically adaptive predictions ahead.